Harry and Meghan decry media harassment in Netflix documentary | Entertainment

 - United Kingdom

-Speculation about the documentary has dominated British newspapers for a week, with the bulk of the coverage overwhelmingly negative about the couple.
-Tabloid newspapers have accused them of making millions from their royal status while attacking their family in "an act of war".
-"The documentary is clearly going to be a grotesque parody.
-It may be their truth but it certainly isn't one recognised by millions in this country," the Daily Mail tabloid said in an editorial ahead of the release.
+Harry, who along with Meghan stepped down from royal duties two years ago, said it was his duty to expose the "exploitation and bribery" of the media.
+In the first three episodes of the documentary, the couple - the Duke and Duchess of Sussex - made a series of disclosures, with Meghan recalling her first death threat, Harry talking about wearing disguises to their dates, and previously unseen footage of their son Archie.

-Harry said he was terrified of his wife being driven away by the media and referred to "the pain and suffering of women marrying into this institution".
-"I accept that there will be people around the world who will fundamentally disagree with what I've done and how I've done it, but I knew that I had to do everything I could to protect my family especially after what happened to my mum," he said.
+In the series, Harry said both he and Meghan had "sacrificed everything", and that he was terrified of his wife being driven away by the media.
+He referred to "the pain and suffering of women marrying into this institution" (the royal family).

+But the main focus was on their treatment from the British tabloid press and how it had impacted their relationship and ultimately led to their exit from official royal life.
+"Truth be told, no matter how I tried, no matter how good I was, no matter what I did, they were still going to find a way to destroy me," Meghan said.

+The royal family had themselves been braced for renewed criticism since the couple delivered scathing attacks on some members, including his father King Charles and elder brother Prince William, most notably in an interview last year with TV show host Oprah Winfrey.
+Their allegations of racism in the royal household were particularly stinging, and the issue raised its head again last week when William's 83-year-old godmother stepped down from her honorary role as a royal aide after making "unacceptable" comments about a Black woman's heritage at a Buckingham Palace reception.

 Since quitting their royal roles, the Sussexes have gone on the attack against the press.
 They have cut ties with Britain's four biggest tabloids and successfully sued a number of publications, with further legal action pending.
 "This is about duty and service and I feel as though, being part of this family, it is my duty to uncover this exploitation and bribery that happens within our media," Harry said.

-Harry did make a dig at his relatives over how they had addressed Meghan's treatment, which he said had clear racist overtones.
-"What people need to understand is as far as a lot of the family were concerned, everything she was being put through, they had been put through as well, so it was almost like a rite of passage," he said over footage of his mother, Sarah Ferguson, the ex-wife of his uncle Prince Andrew, and Kate, wife of his brother William, being surrounded by photographers.
+While there were no major attacks on his family, there were some subtle digs.
+He said many royals, especially men, were tempted to marry people who "fit the mould", and he criticised how they had responded to Meghan's "racist" media treatment and the palace's insistence on silence.
+"As far as a lot of the family were concerned, everything she was being put through, they had been put through as well, so it was almost like a rite of passage," he said over footage of photographers surrounding his mother, Sarah Ferguson, the ex-wife of his uncle Prince Andrew, and Kate, William's wife.

-"Some of the members of the family were like my wife had to go through that so why should your girlfriend be treated any differently why should you get special treatment, why should she be protected.
+"Some of the members of the family were like my wife had to go through that so why should your girlfriend be treated any differently.
+Why should you get special treatment, why should she be protected.
 I said the difference here is the race element."
-Neither Buckingham Palace nor William's office Kensington Palace have commented before the release, which comes a week after a racism row involving William's 83-year-old godmother which saw her step down from her honorary role as a royal aide.
+Meghan also referred to her first meeting with William and Kate, the Prince and Princess of Wales, when she was barefoot and wearing ripped jeans.

+"I guess I started to understand very quickly that the formality on the outside carried through on the inside," she said.
+There will be further revelations from the couple next week when three more episodes are released, while Harry's memoirs "Spare" will be published in January.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)